awslabs/ar-go-tools/doc/argot-cli.md

 ```
 2023/05/24 14:19:22 Gathering information about pointer binding in closures
 ```
-All the analyses should take less than a second in total for this simple example, but for larger programs, it can takes minutes!
+All the analyses should take less than a second in total for this simple example, but for larger programs, it can take minutes!
 If everything runs successfully you should be presented with a prompt:
 ```
 2023/05/24 14:19:22 Pointer binding analysis terminated, added 0 items (0.00 s)